GitauHarrison/notes/comment_moderation.md

 ![Comment Moderation](images/comment_moderation/comment_moderation.gif)

+You can [browse this repository on GitHub](https://github.com/GitauHarrison/user-comment-moderation-in-flask) to see the code for this tutorial.

 ## Create A Simple Flask Application

 We will need a simple application to test the Flask server.
 I have created one already [here](https://github.com/GitauHarrison/starting-a-flask-server).
 We will build on it and add a comment moderation feature.
 If you would like to know how the application in the link was built, you can read the [start a flask server tutorial](start_flask_server.md).